 “Anas bin Maalik (radi Allahu anhu) said: “The Messenger of Allah (sal Allahu alaihi wa sallam) came to Madinah and the people had two days when they would play and have fun.
 He said, ‘What are these two days?’
 They said, ‘We used to play and have fun on these days during the Jaahiliyyah (Days of Ignorance).
 The Messenger of Allah (sal Allahu alaihi wa sallam) said, ‘Allah has given you something better than them, the day of (Eid) Adhaa and the day of (Eid) Fitr.’”

-I noticed that the days in the above hadith the Arabs used to celebrate as a holiday were not religious in nature, similar to Thanksgiving, Mother’s Day, and other materialism driven holidays so I opted out of acknowledging any of them and to be safe in my deen, to only acknowledge the two ‘eid’ holidays Muslims have and to make them memorable for my children.
+I noticed that the days the Arabs celebrated as a holiday in the above hadith were not religious in nature, similar to Thanksgiving, Mother’s Day, and other materialism driven holidays.
+I opted out of acknowledging any of them and to be safe in my deen, I chose to only acknowledge the two ‘eid’ holidays Muslims have and to make them memorable for my children.

 There are those who note that this time of year is when relatives get together and it’s a sunnah to visit your relatives and be nice to them which is true.
-Over 99% of my relatives are non-Muslims who have no interest in Islam, I pray Allah guide them.
+Over 99% of my relatives are non-Muslims who have no interest in Islam, I pray Allah guides them.
 I’m not saying to not visit your relatives and rack up blessings.
-I’m simply saying that for my family, it works best to stay away from relatives when they are celebrating their holidays which usually include some type of food that tends to always have haram present.
-All types of pork, alcohol, vulgarities, shirk prayers and other inappropriate things tend to be present which at minimum makes the practicing Muslim uncomfortable.
+I’m simply saying that for my family, it works best to stay away from relatives when they are celebrating their holidays which usually include some type of food that tends to always have haram food or drink present.
+All types of pork, alcohol, vulgarities, shirk prayers and other inappropriate things tend to be present, which at minimum, makes the practicing Muslim uncomfortable.

-As the husband and father who is responsible for the direction of my family, I felt that the harm in such activities far outweigh any good that may come from it.
-My relatives are usually around for a few days as the holiday weekend is extended and I can visit should I choose or I can choose to have some relatives to my home during this time to visit and extend kind relations to them.
+As the imam, husband, and father who is responsible for the direction of my family, I felt that the harm in such activities far outweigh any good that may come from it.
+My relatives are usually around for a few days as the holiday weekend is extended and I can visit should I choose or I can choose to have some relatives visit my home during this time.

 We are encouraged to follow a sunnah to fast on Mondays and Thursdays and since Thanksgiving falls on a Thursday every year, it is an easy sunnah to observe while many others choose to do different.
 We also discuss things like materialism, social conditioning, holidays effects, health and fitness, discipline but most of all, we discuss the beauty of Islam.
 Islam doesn’t make us perfect people, but we are grateful that it does give us a perfect path.